 Food for toddlers £30

-If your infant/toddler under 2 is no longer eating puréed food and you would like us to provide child-friendly solids for him/her, please just let us know.
-We charge £30 for this.
+If your infant/toddler under 2 is no longer eating puréed food and you would like us to provide child-friendly solids for him/her, please let us know.

 Nappy pack £30

 We can buy in Pampers nappies, nappy sacks and wipes.
-If you let us know the size your require, we can purchase an initial pack and buy more during the week if required.
+Tell us the size your require and we can purchase an initial pack and buy more during the week if required.
 Please bring your normal nappy rash cream as these are neither easily available nor cheap in France!